Fish and Aquatic Life

-Whittlesey Creek was assessed during the 2018 listing cycle; new total phosphorus and biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Whittlesey Creek was assessed during the 2018 listing cycle; new total phosphorus and biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.

 Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2016 .
 See also 'monitoring' and 'projects'.

 Establishment of the Whittlesey Creek National Wildlife Refuge

 Wisconsin's Water Quality Standards provide qualitative and quantitative goals for waters that are protective of Fishable, Swimmable conditions [Learn more].
 Waters that do not meet water quality standards are considered impaired and restoration actions are planned and carried out until the water is once again fishable and swimmable

 Management goals can include creation and implementation of a Total Maximum Daily Load Analysis, habitat restoration work, partnership education and outreach and more.
 If specific recommendations exist for this water, they will be displayed below.